winapps-org/winapps/README.md

 ./installer.sh --user --uninstall    # Remove all configured applications for the current user ./installer.sh --system --uninstall  # Remove all configured applications for the entire system
 ```
-./installer.sh --user --setupAllOfficiallySupportedApps    # Configures all officially support applications for the current user
+./installer.sh --user --setupAllOfficiallySupportedApps    # Configures all officially supported applications for the current user
-./installer.sh --system --setupAllOfficiallySupportedApps  # Configures all officially support applications for the entire system
+./installer.sh --system --setupAllOfficiallySupportedApps  # Configures all officially supported applications for the entire system
 ```

 ## Shout outs